ldutoit/triplefinRNArevisions/README.md

 [RSEM_gene_counts_L.txt](RSEM_gene_counts_L.txt): gene counts from scratch on lapillum transcriptome  assembly [RSEM_gene_counts_N.txt](RSEM_gene_counts_N.txt): gene counts from scratch on nigripenne transcriptome  assembly

-I also ran OrthoFinder in [orthofinder.md](orthofinder.md) between two or three assemblies to be able to do species specific assemblies.
+I also ran OrthoFinder in [orthofinder.md](orthofinder.md) between two and three assemblies (2 separate runs) to be able to do species specific assemblies.
+Important files are mentioned at the end of the script, the folder is also backed up at /nesi/project/uoo00116/Breana/.

 Finally,DE Analysis for the brain of lapillum only, but on all three transcriptomes (original hybrid transcriptome  one with both gene counts matrix) is in [DE_Analysis_brain_lapillum](DE_Analysis_brain_lapillum).